 Working remotely, on new tech, with a super flexible team that’s constantly iterating and evolving, isn’t to everyone's tastes, and we want to be very upfront about what we expect from everyone in the team.

-A fixed-term tryout will allow enough time to get to know each other and fully appreciate what you can bring to the team.
+A clearly defined initial tryout will allow enough time to get to know each other and fully appreciate how we can work together.
 It might also be that you decide that Status isn’t what you’re looking for, and that’s okay too.

 What we expect